 In this article:

 If you're struggling with poor credit scores, you know they can pose plenty of challenges.
 A poor credit score can keep you from getting approved for a credit card or a car loan.
 It can make renting an apartment difficult.
-So when you see an ad promising to help you start over with a new credit history by getting a CPN, it may seem like the answer to your prayers.
-But is it?
+So when you see an ad promising to help you start over with a new credit history by getting a credit privacy number (CPN), it may seem like the answer you're looking for.

 Does this seem too good to be true?
 That's because it is.
 In fact, it's illegal.
 Keep reading to discover the truth about CPNs.

 How Does a Credit Privacy Number Work?

 A CPN is a nine-digit number that's formatted just like a Social Security number (SSN).
 It may also be called a credit privacy number, credit profile number or credit protection number.
 Companies that sell CPNs to consumers market them as a way to hide a bad credit history or bankruptcy.
 They'll also claim you can use the CPN instead of your SSN to apply for credit with your new credit identity.

 Companies selling CPNs market them as replacement SSNs, promoting the idea that CPNs are legitimate.
 For example, one site advertising CPNs claims the numbers are "fully tri-merged with the Social Security Administration."
 (Sounds official, doesn't it?)

 In reality, these companies are scam artists.
 They may obtain SSNs by dubious means—often from children, senior citizens or prison inmates.